testtestProblem/UWP_Extension_Example/README.md

 ```

-if can not find entrypoint, can see this for more information
+* if can not find entrypoint, can see this for more information
 https://stackoverflow.com/questions/77065216/dep0700-registration-of-the-app-failed-while-uwp-extension-launch-consult-app/77493220#77493220

 ---------------------------------------------------------

+# Sideload app and UWP can change message in two way

 Go to BelaunchedApp/reference and add those file
 ![image](https://github.com/testtestProblem/UWP_extention/assets/107662393/9f198e02-c419-4764-a2b8-77e8e318e154)